beelit94/tsplk-infra/README.md

 # tsplk

-It is a command line tool that could let you create a Splunk environment for testing.
+It is a command line tool that could let you create a Splunk environment for testing on AWS.

 The purpose of this tool is that for QA/DEV could get a testable Splunk ASAP.